Old Chinese saying: “As long as you’re planning a journey, you own the journey. The minute you embark on that journey, the journey owns you.”

 He pushed the paper toward me.
 The hand written list had the title, THE SEVENTEEN.

-- Always carry candy bars in your luggage.
+- Always carry candy bars and/or a jar of peanut butter in your luggage.

 - Never travel into an Arab country with an Israeli visa in your passport (solution: carry two diplomatic passports).
 Treat your black passport like its gold.